|Shop Program Hours:||Sales/Repair Hours:|

-Participants in the Earn-a-Bike program receive a free used-bike, gain bike maintenance skills, and volunteer with a great organization: Cycles for Change (C4C)!
+Participants in the Earn-a-Bike program receive a free used-bike, gain bike maintenance skills, and volunteer with a great organization!

 By equipping participants with repair skills and introducing them to C4C's free resources, the Earn-a-Bike program contributes to C4C's mission to empower community members with increased education and access to bikes as reliable, affordable transportation.

 The Earn-a-Bike program is designed to support people who do not already have a bike for transportation, and primarily those in low-income households for whom cost is a barrier.
 Donations from those who can give, helps those who can't.
 Anyone may register for the Earn-a-Bike program; however people from households that are above the federal guideline of low-income status** are strongly encouraged to contribute a donation of $20 or more.
 A donation in any amount directly contributes to the success of this program and provides for the resources, staff time, new locks and helmets for people who can’t afford it.

 Due to incredible demand, C4C's classes for June, July, and August are FULL!
 We are currently registering people for September.
 We may also try to fit in an additional class in the summer.
 Email email@example.com to get on the list for the next available class.

 To complete the program, participants must:

 • Attend the Earn-a-Bike Orientation (1st Saturday each month, 10 am-12 pm; must be pre-registered)

 ◦ Learn about volunteer opportunities

 ◦ Pick out a bike!